 EL: It works as vivid gossip.
 I was pleased when I read it that it was so gossipy; I think it takes confidence not to be Serious and instead actually funny.
 Which other authors do you think achieve this?

-MS: Nabokov’s books from Pale Fire backwards, especially the Berlin ones.
-Jen George’s ‘Guidance / The Party’.
+MS: Nabokov from Pale Fire backwards.
+Jen George and her story ‘Guidance / The Party’.
 I must’ve bought Fran Ross’s Oreo half a dozen times as a present.
-Martin ‘mud’ Amis, when he’s just trying to be funny and not blurting out ‘the Muslims are coming!’.
-Herman Melville’s shorter stuff.
-But as much an influence as them was stuff like Peep Show, and reality comedy My New Best Friend.
+Martin ‘mud’ Amis, when he’s trying to be funny and not blurting out ‘the Muslims are coming!’.
+Melville’s shorter stuff.
+But also, specially in regards to The Prick, is stuff like Peep Show, and reality comedy My New Best Friend.
 The Cable Guy!

 EL: The final part of The Prick turns epic – the stakes get insanely high all of a sudden.
 Why did you put Will and Roland together in this extreme situation?
 I was also wondering if it was a reference at all to that long sequence in The Left Hand of Darkness when Genly and Estraven are stuck in close, relentless proximity on the ice together…